gibbz00/padded-number/crates/external/README.md

 All are disabled by default.

 - `macros` - Enables the `padded_number!` and `bound_padded_number!` macros.
-- `serde` - Enabled serde support for `PaddedNumber`.
+- `serde` - Enables serde support for `PaddedNumber`.
 Serialization is done to and from a plain string.
+- `unstable-nightly` - Enables the `PaddedNumber::section` method which in turn relies on the unstable `generic_const_exprs` feature.